matty-cua/MissileTesting/README.md

 To run in interactive mode: $ python Interactive.py

 ---
+To train a model in a notebook: ModelTraining.ipynb
-To train a model: $ python RLManager.py
+To train a model in a temrinal: $ python RLManager.py
 * You can tune the hyper parameters after all of the function definitions

 ---
+To examine a test episode from a trained model, use the notebook EpisodeExploration.ipynb to load the model, generate and render an episode, and plot summaries of inputs and outputs

+---
 To adjust the reward function, go into MissileEnv.py
-* The reward is calculated in the step function
+* The reward is calculated in the method 'step' in the RLManager class

 ---
 Model inputs are a tensor formatted as: